fsi-open/doctrine-extensions/doc/uploadable.md

 ## Update of content

-If file is already attached, you can modify file directly.
+If file is already attached, you can modify it directly.

 ```php
 <?php